Plan the ultimate FIFA World Cup 2026™ experience in Toronto

 Entertainment District

-As the hub of the city’s nightlife, the Entertainment District spans several blocks of King Street between the Toronto Stadium and University Avenue.
+As the hub of the city’s nightlife, the Entertainment District spans several blocks of King Street West between the Toronto Stadium and University Avenue.

 From stylish clubs, bars and top-rated restaurants to world-class entertainment venues such as the Princess of Wales and Royal Alexandra theatres, this trendy spot has it all.